Lamden/docs/docs/what_is_the_smart_contract.md

 In `Insurance` sphere, smart contracts could also help improve the process of claim processing in many ways.
 They could allow error checks and define payout amounts by taking into account a set of criteria, and policy that was held by the individual or organization.

 In the sphere of `Medical Research`, the sensitive information about new drug formulas and test results could be secured over the use of smart contracts should they need to divulge any of this information to a third party for any reason.

-        1. 1 example is our governance systems which is smart contract based

-        2. Examples of simple CRUD apps/flows that can be replicated with a smart contract

 One of the most indicative examples that demonstrate CRUD options of smart contract can represent next simple example.